stuart-thackray/nitrogen_fa/README.md

 There are many additional settings such as sizes/combining with buttons; or using with bootstrap that maybe found at [Fontawesume examples](https://fortawesome.github.io/Font-Awesome/examples/)

-*TODO
+## TODO

--[ ] A lot better example is needed.
+-[ ] A lot better example/demo page is needed.
 Currently not displaying as hoping.